lior-armiev-microsoft/gbb-legal-plugin/README.md

 3. Navigate to the solution directory.
 4. Run `npm install` to install dependencies.
 5. Start the plugin with `npm start`.
+6. Go to the PrompFlow  folder
+7. Run `pf flow serve --source . --port 8083 --host localhost`
+8. This will load a local web on port `8083` and can be used by the Plugin

 **Office 365 Deployment:**